-Maintenance activity in relation to the Council Tax List saw 1,013 new houses added to the Valuation List.
-Whilst this number is less than the previous year, it is noted that it is still the fourth highest volume in the last 12 years.
-A backlog in the workstream of reviewing the band for a property which has been extended and sold was discovered, and a project commenced to clear this backlog.
-Council Tax Proposals continue to be received at a steady rate, and are being dealt with in accordance with legislative time limits.
+Maintenance activity in relation to the Council Tax List saw 1,210 new houses added to the Valuation List.
+A backlog in the workstream of reviewing the band for a property which has been extended and sold which was discovered toward the end of the previous financial year was cleared.
+The Board introduced a new Key Performance Indicator for this workstream.
+Council Tax Proposals continue to be received at a steady rate and are being dealt with in accordance with legislative time limits.
 Subsequent appeals to the LTC continue to be listed for hearing, with a mix of in person and online hearings.